lerna/lerna/README.md

 Any logs of a higher level than the setting are shown.
 The default is "info".

-#### --toposort
+#### --no-sort

-If set, when executing a task for multiple packages, tasks will be topologically sorted as to respect the dependency relationships of the packages in question.
-Cycles are broken on a best-effort basis.
+By default, all tasks execute on packages in topologically sorted order as to respect the dependency relationships of the packages in question.
+Cycles are broken on a best-effort basis in a way not guaranteed to be consistent across Lerna invocations.

-Note that if you have packages with many dependents (or cycles), this flag can bottleneck execution on these packages, even with a high concurrency setting.
+Topological sorting can cause concurrency bottlenecks if there are a small number of packages with many dependents or if some packages take a disproportionately long time to execute.
+The `--no-sort` option disables sorting, instead executing tasks in an arbitrary order with maximum concurrency.